-Recipients and subrecipients must establish, document, and maintain effective internal controls over the federal award and provide reasonable assurance that the recipient or subrecipient is managing the award in compliance with federal statutes, regulations, executive orders, and the terms and conditions of the federal award.
+Recipients must establish, document, and maintain effective internal controls over the federal award and provide reasonable assurance that the recipient is managing the award in compliance with federal statutes, regulations, and the terms and conditions of the federal award.
 See recommended compliance guidance regarding documenting internal controls at § 200.303.
-Recipients and subrecipients must take prompt action when instances of noncompliance are identified.
+Recipients must take prompt action when instances of noncompliance are identified.

 Cybersecurity.
-Recipients and subrecipients must take reasonable cybersecurity and other measures to safeguard information including protected personally identifiable information (PII) and other types of information.
+Recipients must take reasonable cybersecurity and other measures to safeguard information including protected personally identifiable information (PII) and other types of information.
 This also includes information the federal agency designates as sensitive or other information the recipient considers sensitive and is consistent with applicable federal, State, local, and tribal laws regarding privacy and responsibility over confidentiality.

-11. CASH MANAGEMENT STANDARDS / FEDERAL PAYMENT (§ 200.305)
+11. Cash Management Standards / Federal Payment (§ 200.305)

-Recipients and subrecipients must have written procedures to minimize the time elapsing between the receipt of federal award funds and the disbursement of federal award funds to avoid having excessive federal funds on hand.
-Recipients and subrecipients must make timely payments to contractors in accordance with the contract provisions.
+Recipients must have written procedures to minimize the time elapsing between the receipt of federal award funds and the disbursement of federal award funds to avoid having excessive federal funds on hand.
+The recipient must make timely payments to contractors in accordance with the contract provisions.